-Amazon pay per click, or simply PPC, is an advertising, auction-based platform on which advertisers meet and place their bids for keywords.
+Amazon pay-per-click, or PPC, is an advertising, auction-based platform where advertisers meet and place their bids for keywords.

-Whenever a potential customer conducts a search for a particular product/service, the sellers with the highest bid on the best keywords win the auction.
+Whenever a potential customer searches for a particular product/service, the sellers with the highest bid on the best keywords win the auction.
 And you’ll see their brand/products listed in the Sponsored Products section in the search results.